spellhouse/clairvoyant/README.md

 (example 1)
 ```

-In the first call to `example` the tracer's `ITraceEnter` function is
+In the first call to `example`, the tracer's `ITraceEnter` function is
-called with the trace data
+called with the following trace data:

 ```clj
 {:name 'example